elastic/integrations/packages/aws/docs/README.md

 ## API requests

 ### Overview
 The AWS integration uses different AWS API to bootstrap and collect metrics and logs.
-The following table illustrates which API is used by the AWS integration and how.
+The following table illustrates which APIs are used by the AWS integration and how.

 | AWS API Name                 | AWS API Count                                                                                                                                                                                                      | Frequency                                                          | Datastream           |
 |------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------|----------------------|